 A common misconception is that if a mother’s antibody titers are low, her baby will not have issues after birth.
 This is not always true.
 Even women with low titers can give birth to a baby who struggles with bilirubin after birth.
 As red blood cells die, they release bilirubin.
 In utero, bilirubin is filtered by the placenta.
 After birth, the baby’s liver must filter out the bilirubin.
 Unfortunately the newborn liver is often immature and cannot keep up with the rising bilirubin levels 1.
 As a result, bilirubin builds up and can become toxic.
 As bilirubin builds up, the infant will become jaundiced which can lead to permanent effects such as: hearing loss, bilirubin encephalopathy, kernicterus, cholestasis, and death if not treated properly.
 Bilirubin encephalopathy and kernicterus are both considered “never events” and should never happen with appropriate care and monitoring.
 High levels of bilirubin can also damage the baby teeth and may cause staining or reduced tooth enamel.

 It is important that all babies with a positive Coombs test or DAT be monitored regularly for bilirubin.
+High bilirubin occurs frequently in babies affected by anti-A, anti-B, anti-D, anti-c, anti-E antibodies, but it can occur with any antibody.
 According to the American Academy of Pediatrics (AAP), Infants with HDFN are at high risk (born before 38 weeks), or medium risk (born at 38 weeks or later) for bilirubin issues and require lower phototherapy and exchange transfusion thresholds 2.
 Bilirubin levels due to HDFN tend to peak on days 4-9 and may require phototherapy for 2-3 weeks.
 Documents such as the American Academy of Pediatrics’ Management of Hyperbilirubinemia in the Newborn Infant 35 or More Weeks of Gestation 2 exist to help prevent and reduce the complications of hyperbilirubinemia.
 These guidelines should be followed closely to prevent neonatal harm.
 Tools such as Peditools provide clinical tools to assist in the management of hyperbilirubinemia.

 Tests for high bilirubin